mongodb/docs-realm/REVIEWING.md

 # Reviewing Guidelines for the MongoDB Realm Documentation

-The MongoDB Realm Docs Team (also known as Developer Education) produces documentation for MongoDB Realm using JIRA and GitHub.
+The MongoDB Realm Docs Team (a part of the Developer Education Team) produces documentation for MongoDB Realm using JIRA and GitHub.
 Here's what the process looks like: